DorianAarno/SpamFilter/README.md

     timer = timer_check,
     content = content_check,
     history = history_check
-  ).check(bot, ctx.channel, ctx.author)
+  ).check(bot, msg.channel, msg.author)
 ```

+# Notes
+* This library has only been tested with [discord-disnake](https://pypi.org/project/discord-disnake/).
+* Your bot needs to have access to message content.

 # Contributing
+* Fork the repository.
+* Add your desired change or filter.
+* Open pull request.
-* Pull requests and issues are welcome.
+* Issues are welcome.
 * Consider giving this repository a ⭐, It is highly appreciated!

 # License
 This repository has been made available via [MIT](https://github.com/DorianAarno/SpamFilter/blob/main/LICENSE) License.